 How much is YouTube TV monthly?

-YouTube TV also has continued to add new add-on options.
+Those aforementioned add-on packs vary in price, and new ones get added over time.
 HBO Max is available, as is Showtime.
 There's also a Sports Plus bundle with NFL RedZone, Fox Soccer Plus and more.
 And it also has most of the major Paramount Network channels, including Comedy Central, MTV and BET.

 YouTube TV pricing, benefits and offers overview

-- The YouTube TV plan costs $64.99 a month: gives you 85+ channels, unlimited DVR recording and six accounts you can use with your household (with Netflix about to crack down on password sharing it'll be interesting to see how long this stays)
+- The YouTube TV plan costs $72.99 a month: gives you 85+ channels, unlimited DVR recording and six accounts you can use with your household (with Netflix about to crack down on password sharing it'll be interesting to see how long this stays) and three concurrent streams.

-- T-Mobile subscribers can get $10 off YouTube TV every month (opens in new tab) — a nice discount that might be enough to convince you to sign up for a YouTube TV subscription.
+- T-Mobile subscribers can get $10 off YouTube TV every month for a full year— a nice discount that might be enough to convince you to sign up for a YouTube TV subscription.

 Does YouTube TV have a free trial?